 When I’m not writing (and sometimes when I am writing), I’m a digital strategist.
 I’ve been lucky enough to work in some amazing places.
 I once wrote down “social media for Neighbours” in a question about my dream job, and I got to do that!
 It is peculiar as hell walking into the Kennedy house for the first time.
 And I spent a bunch of time in the Formula 1 pits at Albert Park, doing things like tweeting photos of John Travolta and swans and myself eating heaps of meat pies.

 Anna Spargo-Ryan is the Melbourne-based author of The Paper House (Picador 2016) and The Gulf (Picador 2017), and winner of the 2016 Horne Prize.
-Her short fiction has been published in Kill Your Darlings and The Wrong Quarterly, and she also writes on parenting and mental health for the Guardian, Overland and Daily Life, among other publications.
+Her short fiction has been published in Kill Your Darlings and The Lifted Brow, and she has also written for the Guardian, Meanjin, The Big Issue, Overland and Daily Life, among other publications.
 Her non-fiction was included in 2016 Best Australian Essays.

 Publicity Enquiries / Review Copies

 Please direct all publicity and press enquiries, and requests for review copies of THE PAPER HOUSE or THE GULF, to the team at Pan Macmillan – email@example.com.